CenaAlex/User-Management-Final-System/DEPLOYMENT.md

   - Verify that the build and start commands are correct

 - **CORS Issues**:
-  - If you encounter CORS errors, ensure the backend is properly configured to allow requests from the frontend domain
+  - If you encounter CORS errors, update the CORS configuration in server.js with your actual frontend URL
-  - You may need to update the CORS configuration in the backend's server.js file
+  - The current configuration allows requests from 'https://user-management-frontend.onrender.com'

 - **Frontend-Backend Connection**:
   - Make sure the frontend's environment.prod.ts file has the correct backend URL
-  - Test the API endpoints directly to ensure they're accessible
+  - Update the apiUrl in environment.prod.ts if your backend URL is different from 'https://user-management-backend.onrender.com'